ErbinJames/Library_4a/README.md

 ## Troubleshooting / FAQ

-- **Q: How do I regenerate an expired token?**
+- **Q: How can I regenerate an expired token?**
-  **A:** To regenerate an expired token, you need to log in again by providing valid credentials.
-The new token will be issued upon successful authentication.
+  **A:** Simply log in again to receive a new token.

-- **Q: Why am I getting a "Token is invalid" error?**
+- **Q: What does a "Token is invalid" error mean?**
-  **A:** This error occurs if the token is either malformed or has expired.
-Ensure the token is correctly formatted and that it is not expired.
-If necessary, regenerate a new token.
+  **A:** This error usually indicates that the token is either expired or improperly formatted.
+Ensure the token is correct and try generating a new one if needed.

-- **Q: How do I check if my token has already been used?**
+- **Q: How can I verify if my token has been used?**
-  **A:** You can check if your token has been used by calling the API endpoint that checks the token's status, or by inspecting the `used_tokens` table in the database.
+  **A:** You can check the token status by using the API endpoint or reviewing the `tokens` table in the database.

-- **Q: What should I do if I get a "Token expired" error when calling the API?**
+- **Q: What should I do if I encounter a "Token expired" error?**
-  **A:** This error means the token has expired.
-Regenerate the token by logging in again, and ensure you are using the new token for your API requests.
+  **A:** Regenerate the token by logging in again and use the newly issued token for your requests.

-- **Q: Can I use the same token multiple times?**
+- **Q: Can I reuse my token multiple times?**
-  **A:** No, the token can only be used once.
-After it is used, it will be marked as "used" in the database, and any subsequent attempts to reuse it will result in a "Token already used" error.
+  **A:** No, tokens can only be used once.
+After being used, they will be marked as "used."

-- **Q: Where will I put the token if I'm using Thunder Client?**
+- **Q: How do I include the token in Thunder Client?**
   **A:**
-  - Open Thunder Client and create a new request.
+  1. Create a new request.
-  - Go to the "Headers" tab.
+  2. Navigate to the "Headers" tab.
-  - Add a new key called `Authorization`.
+  3. Add `Authorization` as the key.
-  - Set the value to `Bearer <your_token>`, where `<your_token>` is the JWT token you want to use.
+  4. Set the value to `Bearer <your_token>` (replace `<your_token>` with the token you're using).
-    For example:
-    `Authorization: Bearer your_token_here`

 <p align="right">(<a href="#library-management-system">back to top</a>)</p>